saturnlighting/literature-review/README.md

 <Gender>

-S. Fotios, Uttley, and Gorjimahlabani (2022) found that darkness has a greater deterrent effect on female cyclists than male cyclists.
+S. Fotios, Uttley, and Gorjimahlabani (2022) found that darkness has a greater deterrent effect on female cyclists than on male cyclists.

 “Recent research (Sustrans 2018) found that only 23% of women felt safe cycling during hours of darkness, compared with 36% of men, which